oskardudycz/slim-down-your-aggregate/README.md

 3. Remove all methods from it, just keep state, we'll use it as a reference and need that for later.
 4. Remove all the data that we don't need for IFs from Book aggregate.
 5. Add missing events.
+6. Group them in the same file to make it more readable (as they're form of documentation) and make managing it less tedious.